Reeb Graph Metrics from the Ground Up: Bottleneck Distance

 \end{definition}

-As previously noted, the majority of work available uses (often implicitly) this graded bottleneck distance when comparing diagrams with multiple types, and so it is the one more commonly introduced in the literature~\cite{Oudot2015,DeyWang2021}.
+As previously noted, the majority of work available uses (often implicitly) this graded bottleneck distance when comparing diagrams with multiple types, and so it is the one more commonly introduced in the literature~\cite{Carriere2017,DeyWang2021}.
 Sometimes the (graded) bottleneck distance is equivalently defined by writing a more combinatorial definition that looks like Def.~\ref{def:UngradedBottleneckDistance-v2} but requires that matchings go between points of the same type.
 However, when carefully checking definitions, some of the algebraic literature, particularly that exploring the idea of \textbf{interlevel set persistence}~\cite{Bjerkevik2016a,Botnan2018}, is in fact using an ungraded version on full extended persistence diagram information.
 We defer a full discussion of the details of interlevel set persistence to Sec.~\ref{sec:appx:interlevelset}, but note that this distinction will be important when discussing the relationship between available metrics in Sec.~\ref{sec:distProp}.

-We will, however, note one immediate relationship between the two distances. \begin{proposition} Let $D_1$ and $D_2$ be two persistence diagrams with labeling information on the points.
-Then
+We note one immediate relationship between the ungraded and graded bottleneck distances. \begin{proposition} Let $D_1$ and $D_2$ be two full extended persistence diagrams.
+Then,

-\end{proposition} \begin{proof} A matching which preserves labeling as used for $d_B$ is also a valid matching which does not preserve labeling.
-However, an optimal matching with labeling might not be optimal when types are ignored, making $d_b$ potentially smaller, proving the inequality. \end{proof}
+\end{proposition} \begin{proof} A matching which preserves labeling as used for $d_B$ is also a valid matching which does not preserve labeling. \end{proof}

+However, an optimal matching with labeling might not be optimal when types are ignored, making $d_b$ potentially smaller, proving the inequality.

+Our definition of graded bottleneck distance is defined solely on the full extended persistence diagram.
+One can see that this definition is possibly more restrictive than in needs to be.
+Instead, one could define the graded bottleneck distance on any persistence diagram where we take into account which subdiagram -- both in type and dimension -- the points in the persistence diagram come from.
+We will refrain from this explicit definition, since the definition we have already provided is sufficient for our use case.